- 12 minutes to read

 List failed executions

-To view failed executions for the selected Function Resource; Click the Action button and then click on the List failed executions menu item within the 'Control Center' section.
+1. Click the Action button and select List failed executions from the 'Control Center' menu.

 Failed executions - List Menu Action